-We can provide treatment to adults with voice disorders including chronic hoarseness, vocal cord nodules, vocal cord lesions, vocal cord polyps, vocal cord paralysis, paradoxical vocal fold motion disorder (PVFM), muscle tension dysphonia, vocal cord dysfunction (VCD), and chronic cough.
+Speech Therapists provide treatment to adults with voice disorders including chronic hoarseness, vocal cord nodules, vocal cord lesions, vocal cord polyps, vocal cord paralysis, paradoxical vocal fold motion disorder (PVFM), muscle tension dysphonia, vocal cord dysfunction (VCD), and chronic cough.

 How can voice therapy help?

 A Speech Therapist can provide education and teach specific exercises to achieve and maintain good vocal quality, pitch, loudness.
 Additionally, your Speech Therapist can teach you good vs bad voice habits.

-Stay hydrated - make sure to drink plenty of water, which will keep your mouth and throat lubricated
+Stay hydrated - make sure to drink plenty of water which will keep your mouth and throat lubricated.

-Limit caffeine and alcohol intake - these types of drinks can dry out your throat
+Limit caffeine and alcohol intake - these types of drinks can dry out your throat.

-Don’t smoke or use tobacco products - among other medical consequences, smoking can be very damaging to your voice box
+Don’t smoke or use tobacco products.
+Among other medical consequences, smoking can be very damaging to your voice box.

-Don’t talk too loudly, but don’t whisper either - both yelling and whispering can irritate your throat
+Don’t talk too loudly, but don’t whisper either - both yelling and whispering can irritate your throat.

-Be careful about singing - always warm up before singing
+Be careful about singing - always warm up before singing.

-Practice vocal rest when your voice is hoarse - try not to talk any more than absolutely necessary to allow time for your voice box to rest
+Practice vocal rest when your voice is hoarse - try not to talk any more than absolutely necessary to allow time for your voice box to rest.

 Noticing any changes or concerns discussed above?
 Call Engage Therapy and wellness in Syracuse NY today to set up an evaluation at 315-810-2423 or email firstname.lastname@example.org.